 CORES budgets its member fees to cover all of its operating and financial expenditures.
-As of year-end 2011, fees reached €184.7 million.
-Operating surplus was €31.2 million.
-We expect that, due to its conservative budgeting, CORES will continue to post slight operating surpluses.
-CORES returned approximately €13.4 million to its members, leading to a final result of €0.2 million in profits
+As of year-end 2012, fees reached \in 180.4 million, and operating revenues were \in 224 million, due to the sale of oil reserves for about \in 70.5 million.
+As a result of this extraordinary item, the operating surplus was \in 44.4 million.
+We expect that, due to its conservative budgeting, CORES will continue to post operating surpluses.
+Maintenance and storage are CORES' largest expenditure, reaching \in 154 million as of year-end 2012.
+We don't expect relevant changes in CORES' expenditure structure in the coming years.